 WAGGGS Leadership Development Programs – A Girl Scout Journey takes girls on a pathway to empowerment and adventure.
 Learn about the many WAGGGS-run leadership programs offered at the World Centres or through GLOW

 Support Global Opportunities for Girls – As Girl Scouts, we have promised to make our world a better place.
 How can we provide girls around the world with travel experiences that will help them honor their promise as you have honored yours?
 What international travel experiences do you know girls have taken?
 Were there take action projects involved?
-Did you know that the World Foundation for Girl Guides and Girl Scouts, Inc. and the Olave Baden-Powell Society are resources for girl-led planning?
 What questions do you have about international travel?
+Someone in this LP can likely provide insight.

 The World Association of Girl Guides and Girl Scouts (WAGGGS) is the largest voluntary movement dedicated to girls and young women in the world.
 The World Association supports girls and young women in developing their full potential as responsible citizens of the world.